-Since 1998 Philanthropy Impact has been delivering services to professional advisors and other key stakeholders including philanthropists, social investors, trusts, foundations and charities.
+Since 1998 Philanthropy Impact has been delivering services to professional advisors and other key stakeholders including philanthropists, social investors trusts, foundations and charities.
 Our vision, as a charity, is to increase philanthropy and social investment across borders, sectors and causes.
-Our services help to support advisors in their work with existing and potential donors, resulting in an increase in philanthropic and social investment funding for the
+Our services help to support advisors in their work with existing and potential clients to enable them to successfully navigate on their donor journey, resulting in an increase in philanthropic and social investment funding for the third sector.